SlateFoundation/opened.js/README.md

 # opened-oauth.js

 This JavaScript library lets you integrate with the OpenEd resource library from your web application pages.
+This JavaScript library focuses on the process of using OpenEd as an OAuth provider to login to OpenEd and then perform actions such as queries of the resource library.

-## Getting started
+## Getting Started
 - Create a callback route on your website (you can see an example at callback.html)
 ```
 <script>